 So how can you make sure to have a nutritious meal on the go?
 Try adding a tasty protein shake to your a.m. routine.
-“Often protein shakes are used as meal replacements for breakfast or lunch and then you can eat a meal for dinner,” says Robin Rood, RD, registered dietitian for Teladoc.
-“Pre-packaged protein drinks are convenient and available at drugstores, supermarkets, and online.”
+“Often protein shakes are used as meal replacements for breakfast or lunch, and then you can eat a meal for dinner,” says Robin Rood, RD, registered dietitian for Teladoc.
+“Prepackaged protein drinks are convenient and available at drugstores, supermarkets and online.”

 Types of protein powder

 Most filling protein shakes start with protein powder.
 Both animal- and plant-based protein powders are extremely popular.
 “There are many types available, including reduced-glucose powders for people who are watching their glucose intake,” says Rood.
 Here’s a quick who’s who of the protein-powder players:

 - Whey protein is made from the byproduct of the cheesemaking process.
-It not only is a good protein source but also contains the full range of amino acids that help build muscle mass and strength.
+It’s a good protein source and also contains the full range of amino acids that help build muscle mass and strength.
 It can also reduce your appetite by keeping you feeling full for a long time.
 Although whey can be digested quickly, it does contain lactose, which some people can’t tolerate, so talk to your doctor before adding to your diet.

 - Casein protein is similar to whey in that it is also made from cow’s milk.
 However, casein is digested and absorbed more slowly than whey, so some report it’s easier on the tummy.

 - Made from the yellow split pea, pea protein is high in fiber and has all but one of the amino acids found in animal proteins.
 And it’s absorbed slower than whey but faster than casein.

 - Other plant-based protein powders are made from brown rice or combinations of ingredients such as alfalfa, artichoke, chia seeds, flaxseed and quinoa and vary in nutritional density.
 Talk to your Teladoc dietitian about what powder may be right for you.

 Protein powders are available plain or flavored.
 All you need to add is water or milk.
-And when it comes to milk, just about any type will work—including almond, rice, and soy.
+And when it comes to milk, just about any type will work—including cow’s, almond, rice and soy.
 The key to selecting a liquid is reading the labels on the powder and the mixer to meet your personal nutritional guidelines for calories, fat, carbs and protein.
 Talk to a Teladoc dietitian if you need help determining which protein powder or milk is right for you!

 Grabbing a ready-made protein shake is a good solution to the time-crunch problem.
 When you have time to make your own shakes, though, you can dial in the nutrient and flavor profile and make something that tastes absolutely delicious and keeps you full throughout the morning.